Seconb/Aimmy-Arduino-Edition/README.md

 Aimmy but with Arduino support!

 **WARNING: THIS CHEAT IS DETECTED ON FORTNITE AND YOU WILL GET DELAY BANNED!!**
+**This version has ban risk on R6, if you're playing R6 go use the old version.**

 **DO NOT ASK FOR HELP ON DISCORD.
 DO NOT DM ME ON DISCORD AT ALL**